What is Drainage Radius?*

 or can be automated with SensorCast or SensorPCast workflows (requires

-third-party optimization software ).
+workflow integration and optimization software).
 Following optimization of the

 set of desired variables to maximize deterministic or probabilistic NPV,